 Courses focusing on one selected aspect of music, in the area of musicology, theory or composition.
 The course offerings change from year to year.
 Prerequisite(s): permission of the instructor.
+Lectures and seminars three hours a week.

 MUSI 3205 [0.5 credit] Specialized Studies